lineality/dungeon_of_notebooks_coding_study_tools/README.md

 ## Graphics
-To help make events concrete, there is a (low tech) graphical display of what is happening in the dungeon room.
-In particular where the characters and creatures are, the characters.
+To help make events concrete, there is a minimalist graphical display of what is happening in the dungeon room.
+In particular where the characters, creatures, and treasure chests are.
-(what elements are?)

 ### Puzzle & Activity Examples: